RaymondFindlay/RedditDev-Chrome-Extension/README.md

 # RedditDev Launcher Chrome Extension

-Handy extension to launch subreddits quickly from a chrome extension.
+Handy extension to launch subreddits quickly from a chrome.

 __TODO__